 Fire Safety

-RRUUC will make best efforts to maintain fire alarm and sprinklers up to code in all areas of the RRUUC buildings.
+RRUUC will make best efforts to maintain fire alarm and sprinklers up to code in all areas of the RRUUC buildings where such equipment is required.

-Current emergency exit diagrams will be visibly posted in areas of RRUUC buildings, including in every classroom and in the kitchen.
+Current emergency exit diagrams will be visibly posted in appropriate areas of RRUUC buildings, including in every classroom and in the kitchen.

 Annual RE Teacher training will include directions about where teachers should take their classes in response to a fire alarm or fire drill.
 Parents/Guardians will be informed about these procedures when they register their children in the fall for RE classes.